Semiclassical and quantum nonlinear spectra of a strongly coupled single $\Lambda$-type three-level atom-cavity QED system: Theoretical model

 \subsection{Open system dynamics}

-The total Hamiltonian of the system accounts for unitary evolution of the system in the absence of dissipation.
-However, the inevitable coupling of the system to its environment leads to irreversible loss of photons.
-The density operator formalism offers a natural way of including dissipation into the dynamics of the system.
-The all dynamical properties of the system can be extracted from the master equation obeyed by density density operator
+The Hamiltonian of the system accounts for the structure and the time evolution of the system in the absence of dissipation.
+However, analysis of the realistic behavior of the system requires taking into account the effect of dissipation on the evolution of the system.
+The density matrix formalism offers a natural way of taking dissipation.
+The behavior of the system may be extracted from the density matrix of the system which obeys the master equation

-where $\kappa$ and $\gamma_{3j}$ are the cavity and excited state decay rates and
+where $\kappa$ and $\gamma_{3j}$ ($j=1,2$)are the cavity and excited state decay rates and